An Overview of Prototype Formulations for Interpretable Deep Learning

 \section{Interpretability Analysis}

-We perform a qualitative analysis of the different prototype formulations with ResNet50 backbone (see \autoref{fig:xai-figs}).
-One common visualization technique originally proposed by ProtoPNet is a a direct overlay of the prototype activation map (PAM).
-However, this visualization technique has several shortcomings, which we discuss in more detail in \autoref{app:xai}.
-In order to offer an alternative to the PAM visualization, we also present GradCAM \cite{GradCam} overlays.
+We qualitatively analyze different prototype formulations with a ResNet50 backbone and the simplified optimization scheme.
+ProtoPNet originally proposed directly overlaying the prototype activation map (PAM).
+However, this visualization technique has several shortcomings, discussed in \autoref{app:xai}.
+As an alternative, we also present GradCAM \cite{GradCam} visualizations in \autoref{app:xai}.

-Both Euclidian and HyperPG prototypes do not actually learn class-specific prototypes, in contrast to Gaussian or Cosine prototypes.
-Interestingly, all prototype formulations seem to activate in similar regions in the test image, but differ with the known training examples.
-HyperPG could already leverage class-shared prototypes, which would explain its robustness to changes in the number of prototypes per class.
+\autoref{fig:xai-figs} shows PAMs for different prototype formulations on the same test image (left), with highest activations marked by yellow rectangles.
+Following the prototypical concepts approach \cite{ma2023this}, we present the two most highly activated training patches, as not all prototype formulations support a ``push'' onto training samples.

+Interestingly, all prototype formulations activate in similar test image regions but differ in their associated training examples.
+The Euclidean prototype formulation seems to produce less visually consistent prototype associations than the other formulations using the simplified optimization scheme.

-There seems to be no qualitative difference between the visualizations produced with the various prototype formulations using the CNN based backbones.
-As expected, the ViT backbone (see \autoref{fig:vit-problem}) suffers from the ``distraction problem'' as observed by ProtoPFormer \cite{Xue2024ProtoPFormer}.
-We present additional examples in \autoref{app:xai}.
+We observe no qualitative differences between visualizations produced by various prototype formulations using CNN-based backbones (see \autoref{app:xai}).
+While ViT backbone performs well with cosine prototypes, it exhibits the "distraction problem" (\autoref{fig:vit-problem}) first observed by ProtoPFormer \cite{Xue2024ProtoPFormer}.
+For an extensive overview of prototype examples, GradCAM activations, and additional backbones, refer to \autoref{app:xai}.